The Authoritarian Playbook

 Politicizing independent institutions

-Healthy democracies have strong independent institutions, such as law enforcement and the civil service, that operate based on facts and law — not the personal or political preferences of a power-hungry ruler.
-However, we have seen public officials attempt to infringe upon the independence of agencies such as the Department of Justice and the Environmental Protection Agency.
+Healthy democracies have strong independent institutions that operate based on facts and law — not the personal or political preferences of a power-hungry ruler.
+These institutions are ripe targets for capture by autocratic factions, in whose hands they become weapons towards adversaries, shields against accountability, or, worst of all, levers of large-scale manipulation and corruption.
+We have seen public officials attempt to infringe upon the independence of agencies such as the Department of Justice and the Environmental Protection Agency.
 Public officials have also sought to undermine the independence of nonpartisan election administrators in order to improperly influence elections.
 Protect Democracy works to prevent would-be autocrats from using these institutions to advance their personal interests over the good of the public.

 Our democracy’s supreme power is vested in its people.
 Stopping the spread of disinformation is crucial for creating a shared sense of reality among a shared community — a prerequisite for the healthy exchange of ideas necessary for any successful democracy.
-In the U.S. and around the world, autocratic factions have seized on new media ecosystems and social media platforms to spread dangerous quantities of disinformation in order to undermine confidence in democratic institutions.
+In the U.S. and around the world, autocratic factions have seized on new media ecosystems and social media platforms to spread dangerous quantities of disinformation.
+These lies have two purposes: first, they are political weapons aimed at crippling opponents and shoring up key constituencies through invented false grievances.
+And second, they are smokescreens for power grabs and abuses, insulating authoritarians against accountability by sowing doubt and confusion.
+The goal is not always to sell a lie, but instead to undermine the notion that anything in particular is true.
 Protect Democracy pursues regulatory and legal solutions to stem the creation and flow of disinformation, as well as remedies that make society more resilient against the spread of disinformation.

 Aggrandizing executive power and undermining checks & balances